Skip to main content

 Eligibility

-Open to architects, contractors, consultants, and project teams involved in the design and delivery of a single inclusive education project in the UK or Ireland.
-The project must have been completed between 01/07/2023 and 31/01/2025.
+Open to architects, contractors, consultants, and project teams involved in the design and delivery of a single inclusive education project in England.
+Submissions should focus on a project where practical completion was achieved between 01/07/2024 and 31/01/2026.

 Judging Criteria